ACCESSIBILITY AT TLR

 Follow event signage to the main entrance from the Pick Up/Drop Off area.

 The closest station to the festival is Rugby Station.
 You can purchase a Shuttle Bus ticket to take you to the festival bus stop at the Pick Up/Drop Off Area.
 All buses are wheelchair accessible.
 For further details on our public transport options, please read our travel page.

 Accessible Toilets are positioned throughout the event and stewarded.
 They are located at:

 ACCESSIBLE VIEWING AREAS

-There is an Accessible Viewing Area located at the main stage which is a mix of raised and ground level viewing with seating provided.
-While the area is of a reasonable size for the event, spaces are limited and we encourage you to share the facilities and consider others’ needs.
+There is a ground level Accessible Viewing Area located at the main stage, which is a mix of raised and ground level viewing, with seating provided.
+While the area is of a reasonable size for the event, it does get very busy.
+Spaces are limited and we encourage you to share the facilities and consider others’ needs.

 Please request access to this area on the Access Application Form.
 You will then be provided with 2 x Accessible Viewing passes per successful application and these must be shown in order to access the Accessible Viewing Area.

 Assistance dogs are welcome.
 There are water points and bins located throughout the arena and campsites to ensure you can care for your dog’s welfare during the festival.